-A list of currencies and their corresponding codes can be found on GOV.UK.
+A list of currency codes can be found on GOV.UK.

 24. The Valuation Method field offers a drop-down of the available methods in TSS that determine the customs value of the goods

 'Valuation Method 1 - Transaction value' is where the value of goods is declared based on the actual price of goods, which is generally shown on the invoice.
 This is the usual Valuation Method that applies to over 90% of situations.